PrestaShop/prestashop.github.io/news/_posts/2016-05-23-contributor-night-barcamp-prestashop-day.md

 - event
 ---

-The yearly [PrestaShop Day](http://www.prestashopday.com/) event is coming to Paris, France on Thursday June 2nd, and contributors are invited to join in on the fun with two events: a Contributor Night in the PrestaShop office on the day before, and a Community Barcamp within the event's wall.
+The yearly [PrestaShop Day](http://www.prestashopday.com/) event is coming to Paris, France on Thursday June 2nd, and contributors are invited to join in on the fun with two events: a **Contributor Night** in the PrestaShop office on the day before, and a **Community Barcamp** within the event's walls.
 Let's meet and exchange!

 _Because the PrestaShop Day event happens in France and is primarily in French, this article is written in both French and English.
 The English version can be found after the French one._